7oiden/js-frameworks-ca/README.md

 <h3>Login:</h3>

 - Create a form with username/email and password fields.
-The inputs should have the necessary validation for a login form (not a registration form).
+The inputs should have the necessary validation for a login form.
 - The form should make a login request to either a Wordpress API with the JWT plugin installed or a Strapi API.
 If the login is successful redirect the user to the admin route.
 - If the login is unsuccessful display a message above the form.